Edmund J. and Louise W. Kahn Term Professor of German

 Ph.D., Harvard University

 Past secretary of the International Association of Word and Image Studies, MacLeod is the co-editor of two volumes in the area of interarts scholarship: Elective Affinities: Testing Word and Image Relationships (Amsterdam: Rodopi, 2009) and Efficacité/Efficacy: How to Do Things with Words and Images?
 (Amsterdam: Rodopi, 2011).
 Since 2011, she has been senior editor of the journal Word & Image.
 In 2015, she was elected Vice President of the Goethe Society of North America, and will become President in January, 2019.

 Macleod is the 2011 recipient of the Ira H. Abrams Memorial Award for Distinguished Teaching in the School of Arts and Sciences.

-Romanticism; Goethe; 19th-century literature; material culture; inter-arts/intermediality; sculpture in literature and film; narrative theory, description, and ekphrasis; gender studies
+Romanticism; Goethe; 19th-century literature; material culture/object theory; inter-arts/intermediality; sculpture in literature and film; narrative theory, description, and ekphrasis; gender studies

 Member of the graduate groups in Comparative Literature and History of Art.
 Affiliated with English; Cinema Studies; Gender, Sexuality, and Women's Studies; and Urban Studies.